twittemb/Archive.Weavy/README.md

 - a SettingsWarp that represents the settings pages that can be triggered within the second dashboard page.
 The settings are composed of two screens in a navigation stack.

 As we can see, some screens (the login screen for instance) are defined once but used in multiple Warps in different presentation styles.
 We can clearly see the benefits of decoupling navigation from UIViewControllers.

+# Tools & dependencies

+Weavy relies on:
+- SwiftLint for static code analysis ([Github SwiftLint](https://github.com/realm/SwiftLint))
+- RxSwift to expose Wefts into Observables the Loom can react to ([Github RxSwift](https://github.com/ReactiveX/RxSwift))
+- RxSwiftExt which adds some usefull reactive operators not included in RxSwift ([Github RxSwiftExt](https://github.com/RxSwiftCommunity/RxSwiftExt))
+- Reusable in the Demo App to ease the storyboard cutting into atomic ViewControllers ([Github Reusable](https://github.com/AliSoftware/Reusable))